 Suzy has held several successful shows with one exhibition famously selling out in 40 minutes.
 She has also won several painting awards and has exhibited in numerous group exhibitions across New Zealand and Australia.

-Suzy‘s paintings have been sold to investment art groups, international buyers and many private collectors including supermodel Claudia Schiffer.
-Her work is shown in galleries in all of New Zealandʼs major cities, in London, and with Tiffany Jones Fine Art Consultant in Buderim, Australia.
+Suzy‘s paintings have been sold to investment art groups, international buyers and many private collectors.
+Her work is shown in galleries in all of New Zealandʼs major cities, in London, with Tiffany Jones Fine Art Consultant in Queensland and galleries in Victoria.